 Lastly, divorcing jointly is MUCH quicker.
 It will take a few days to weeks for you to get on my caseload.
 We will work together for a few days to a few months, depending upon how long it takes for you folks to reach agreements.
 I’ll write the divorce documents.
 You folks will sign them in front of a notary public and mail them to the court.
 Approximately 2 months later, you folks will have 1 court hearing that will be 15 minutes in length.
 You’ll be divorced at the end of the hearing.
 For parties who don’t have kids, you won’t have any court hearing.
 A judge will sign your documents in his/her chambers within 2 to 4 weeks of you mailing the documents to the court, and you’ll be divorced.

 Filing for divorce jointly and without an attorney / pro se is fairly simple.

 - Christie will tell you what the MN divorce and custody laws state.

 - Christie will help you reach an agreement on any issues that you haven’t reached an agreement on.

-- If you have joint children, then you folks will appear in court for a default hearing at which the judge will likely ask you a few questions regarding what your divorce documents state regarding the custody, parenting time, and financial support of your joint children.
-Then, the judge will either decide to approve your divorce documents immediately or rewrite your documents in a way that he/she finds to be fair and equitable under the laws of MN.
+- If you have joint children, then you folks will appear in court for a default hearing at which the judge will likely ask you a few questions regarding the custody, parenting time, and financial support of your children.
+Then, the judge will either approve your divorce documents immediately or rewrite your documents in a way that he/she finds to be fair and equitable under the laws of MN.

 - Within about 5 days thereafter, you will receive a notice that your divorce has been finalized and docketed by the court.